gdtk-uq/gdtk/examples/eilmer/2D/manufactured-solution/README.rst

   This value is used to select which flux calculator is tested.
   The available flux calculators are (at the time of writing):
   'ausmdv', 'efm', 'ausm_plus_up', 'adaptive', and 'hlle'.

+derivCalc : string
+  This value is used to select the method for computing the spatial derivatives for the viscous flux calculation.
+It only has meaning for a viscous simulation but it has to be included for the Euler cases (because I didn't make the scripting intelligent enough to ignore it).
+The available spatial derivative calculation options are:
+  'divergence' and 'least_squares'

 blocking : 'string'
   This value indicates how the domain will be split with the allowable